How To Clean Battery Terminal Corrosion

 7. A clean rag or cloth: For drying.

-8. Petroleum jelly or grease (optional): For protecting the terminals afterward.
+8. Petroleum jelly or grease (optional): To shield the terminals later.

 How to Clean Car Battery Terminals With Vinegar